|(Glen Arbor, Michigan)|

 "As the dry bones shook and came together in that dreadful valley of Ezekiel's, so now a philosophical theorem, cerebrally entertained, began to stir and heave and throw off its grave cloths, and stood upright and became a living presence.
 I was to be allowed to play at philosophy no longer.
 It might, as I say, still be true that my "Spirit" differed in some way from "the God of popular religion."
 My Adversary waived the point.
 It sank into utter unimportance.
 He would not argue about it.
 He only said, "I am the Lord"; "I am that I am"; "I am."
 People who are naturally religious find difficulty in understanding the horror of such a revelation.
 Amiable agnostics will talk cheerfully about "man's search for God."
 To me, as I then was, they might as well have talked about the mouse's search for the cat."
 (From Surprised By Joy)

 The cat found the mouse.
 God found me.
 I was receptive.
 God exists.
 God loves me.
+(My conversion story is written in more detail in chapter 1 of my book Leading the Presence-Driven Church.
+You should be able to read chapter 1 for free at Google books here.)

 Intelligam: Understanding What Happened to Me

 This didn't happen in a vacuum.
 The soil of my heart had been softening for some time.
-I was looking for Help.
+I was looking for help.
 Help came.
 My life forever changed.
 What shall I make of this?

 - I agree with William James who, in his Varieties of Religious Experience, writes: "A mystical experience is authoritative for the one who experiences it.
 But a mystical experience that happens to one person need not be authoritative for other people."
 I'm good with that.
 (With the exception that the mystical-religious experiences of certain other persons have carried authority with me because of, to me, their credibility.)

 - I realize certain atheists claim to have no religious experience at all.
 John Allen Paulos, for example, in his Irreligion, claims not to have a religious bone in his body.
 I don't doubt this.
 This fact does not rationally deter me, just as I am certain C.S.
 Lewis's religious experiences don't budge Paulos from his atheism.
-(I'm now thinking of Antony Flew's recent conversion from atheism to deism.
+(I'm now thinking of Antony Flew's conversion from atheism to deism.
 Flew was moved by the logic of the fine-tuning argument for God's existence.
-And the case of the famous and brilliant British atheist A.J.
+And, the case of the famous and brilliant British atheist A.J.
 Ayer who had a vision and began to be interested in God.)

 - Good reasons can be given to believe in God.
 I believe it is more rational to believe in God than to disbelieve.
+(As a philosophy professor I have examined nearly every argument for and against the existence of God.
+And, I have something to say about "rationality," having taught logic in our community college for seventeen years.)

 - A strong inductive argument can be made for the bodily resurrection of Jesus from the dead.
 (I shared briefly about this in my response to the student's question.)